- The rate of referral to Children’s Social Care (per 10,000 population) has increased significantly between 2017 and 2020 with a decrease in 2021.

 Having considered the key messages from the data the following recommendations have been identified:

-- It has been identified that in Wakefield there is a trend of increasing referrals to Children’s Social Care the volume is higher in comparison with statistical neighbours.
-The implementation of the Wakefield Families Together Programme is already improving joint working between partners.
+- Following a trend of increasing referrals to Children’s Social Care from 2017 to 2020, the rate (per 10,000 population) reduced in 2021, although the rate is still higher than statistical neighbours and the national rate.
+The implementation of the Wakefield Families Together Programme has already improved joint working between partners.
 More opportunities for dialogue have been established through the roll out of the Team Around the Early Years and Team Around the Schools approach where multi agency discussions can take place on now best to support children before the statutory level.
-It is envisaged that with effective support at an early stage, there will be less requirement for referrals to Children’s Social Care.
-Preliminary data for 2021 estimates there will be a reduction in the rate of referrals and local data shows the volume of referrals has remained lower since the start of the 2021-22 financial year.
-Based on this, the recommendation is to continue to monitor referral levels and the further implementation of Wakefield Families Together programme
+It is envisaged that with effective support at an early stage, there will be less requirement for referrals to Children’s Social Care and a further reduction in referrals will be seen going forward with the rate becoming similar to statistical neighbours.

 - The data shows in Wakefield children in need may do less well at school in comparison with statistical neighbours both at key stage 2 and key stage 4.
 There has also been a decrease in attainment between 2018 and 2019.
 The recommendation is to explore reasons for lower rates of attainment for children in need and to work with the Education & Inclusion Service and Schools to consider how the cohort of children can be further supported.